How Formula 1 Social Media Teams Work: A Guide for Brands

 The early part of race week focuses on building anticipation for the event and setting the scene for fans.
 This is where teams begin telling the story of the race, introducing the location, building excitement around the circuit and giving fans a sense of the environment around the paddock.

-Social teams typically arrive on Tuesday or Wednesday before a race, depending on the location and travel schedule.
+Social teams typically arrive on Tuesday or Wednesday before a race, depending on the travel schedule.

 Typical content during this stage may include: